The Best Irish Pubs in NYC to Hit Up This St. Patrick’s Day

 McSorley's Old Ale House

-Touting a long and storied history is the supposed oldest Irish saloon in NYC, McSorley’s.
-First opened in 1854 by John McSorley, the bar initially operated as a hang-out spot for working class men (women weren’t permitted until 1970) serving up house ales and simple bites.
+Touting a long and storied history, as the supposed oldest Irish saloon in New York City, is McSorley’s.
+First opened in 1854 by John McSorley, the bar initially operated as a hang-out spot for working class men (women weren’t permitted until 1970).
 With a long-standing motto of “Be Good or Be Gone,” throughout the years, McSorley’s became a hub and source of inspiration for loads of legendary patrons like Abraham Lincoln, Theodore Roosevelt, and E. E. Cummings.
-These days, the spot still flaunts decades-old memorabilia on the walls and bar like a pair of Harry Houdini’s handcuffs and wishbones circa World War I. On the menu, expect a choice between two specialty beers, light ale or dark porter, served in pairs along with a concise food menu consisting of a Raw Onion and Cheese Platter; Feltman’s of Coney Island hot dogs; and sandwiches.
+These days, the spot still flaunts decades-old memorabilia like a pair of Harry Houdini’s handcuffs and wishbones circa World War I. The menu is kept short and sweet here with a choice between two specialty beers: Light ale or dark porter.

 Molly’s Pub and Restaurant Shebeen

 Since its inception in 1895, Tudor-style Irish pub Molly’s has lived several lives.
-First operating as a bar until 1920, Prohibition then led Molly’s to transition into a grocery store and retail space.
+First operating as a bar until 1920, Prohibition led Molly’s to transition into a grocery store and retail space.
 With the repeal of the ban in the 1930s, the business was able to reopen their initial concept and to this day houses original design aspects like the wood-burning fireplace and mahogany bar.
-Sawdust-strewn floors, worn-in wooden booths, vintage photograph-covered walls, and an antique jukebox make up the interior of the eatery, while can’t-miss menu items include 10-ounce bacon cheeseburgers, Shepherd's Pie, and Irish Lamb Stew.
+Sawdust-strewn floors, worn-in wooden booths, vintage photograph-covered walls, and an antique jukebox make up the interior of the eatery, while can’t-miss menu items include a 10-ounce Bacon Cheeseburger, Shepherd's Pie, and Irish Lamb Stew.

-After immigrating from Ireland in the 1950s, recently passed renowned owner Jimmy Neary first opened Neary’s doors on St. Patrick’s Day in 1967.
+The late and beloved owner of Neary’s, Jimmy Neary, first opened its doors on St. Patrick’s Day in 1967.
 Known to be a popular post-work decompression spot, the space features leather banquettes, dark red tablecloths, patterned carpet, and walls filled with pictures of celebrity customers.
 Hearty menu highlights include the Broiled Lamb Chops with mint jelly and Corned Beef and Cabbage.
-Learn more about the legendary journey of Jimmy Neary and his pub by watching Neil Leifer’s 2017 documentary film, Neary’s: The Dream at the End of the Rainbow, and drop by to celebrate the 55th anniversary this St. Patrick’s Day starting at 12 pm.
+Learn more about the legendary journey of Jimmy Neary and his pub by watching Neil Leifer’s 2017 documentary film, Neary’s: The Dream at the End of the Rainbow.

 Phil Hughes Bar

 Yorkville’s very own Phil Hughes Bar is an ideal landing place for a casual evening hangout.
-The oldest Irish pub in the neighborhood, the family-owned and -operated dive bar has a pool table, jukebox, and five large TVs for an optimal game watching experience.
+The oldest Irish pub in the neighborhood, the family-owned and -operated dive bar has a pool table, jukebox, and several large TVs for ideal game watching.
 With authenticity in mind, the joint imports glassware from Ireland (to achieve that perfect Irish pint) as well as a range of Irish crisps (or potato chips).
-Pull up a seat at the bar and listen to the weekly Thursday night live music or to show off your pool-playing skills.
+Pull up a seat at the bar and listen to the weekly Thursday night live music or try your hand at the pool table.

 PJ Carney's Pub